Songaila

 Songaila is the masculine form of a Lithuanian family name.
 Its feminine forms are: Songailienė (Samogitian: Songālienė; married woman or widow) and Songailaitė (Samogitian: Songālaitė; unmarried woman).
 Variants Sungaila or Sungail were mentioned in the Treaty of Königsberg (1390).
+It is based on the pre-Christian Lithuanian name.
+Similar names are Sangaila, Songailas.

 There is a place Sungailiškiai in Tauragė District Municipality, Lithuania, named after the surname.

 Notable people with the surname include: